 Further information about these funds can be obtained from: firstname.lastname@example.org

 B: Trust funds open to applications from graduate students, postdocs, research fellows and academic staff

 This Fellowship is open to graduate students, postdocs and research fellows from within and outside Oxford University.
 Applications are judged on their practicality and potential to make a contribution to insect ecology.
 Up to £2500 is available.
-Reports by previous Varley Gradwell Fellows are listed at the bottom of this page.
-This fund will next be advertised in spring 2014.
-For details on how to apply please email the Secretary to the Board of Management firstname.lastname@example.org
+Full information on how to apply please click here.
+For details on how to apply please email the Secretary to the Board of Management at: email@example.com

 Reports by previous Varley Gradwell Fellows.

 This Fund supports research on the developmental biology of invertebrate or vertebrates.
 Applicants must be researchers within the Department of Zoology (graduate students, postdocs, research fellows and academic staff).
 Grants are usually less than £2,000 although some larger applications are occasionally considered.
 List of Publications.
 For further information please contact: firstname.lastname@example.org